 If you would like to discuss your proposals before making an application, please contact the street naming & numbering team on the email address below.

 Postcodes are allocated by Royal Mail under the Postal Services Act 2000 and the council has no control in their allocation.
 A postcode is a sorting and routing instruction to enable Royal Mail’s staff to deliver items quickly and accurately.
 A postcode is not a geographically accurate description of where a property is located.

 If you are experiencing problems with the delivery of your mail, you should in the first instance contact Royal Mail Customer Services www.royalmail.com or you can email them at email@example.com or phone them on 03456 011 110 and press option 3, then option 1 to speak to an advisor.

 Their address is:

 Address Management Unit

 Doxford International Business Park

-Please note it is the responsibility of the Council to request postcodes for new properties from the Royal Mail.
-It is the responsibility of Royal Mail to allocate the postcodes NOT the Local Authority.
+Please note it is the responsibility of the council to request postcodes for new properties from Royal Mail, who allocate them.

 Royal Mail cannot allocate postcodes to developers or individuals.